thomas-fossati/draft-tls-cid/draft-mavrogiannopoulos-tls-cid.md

 # Transport Agnostic Security Associatiation Extension

-In order to negotiate a Transport Agnostic Security Association, clients include an extension of type "ta_sa" in the (extended) client hello ({{sec:ext-cli}}).
+In order to negotiate a Transport Agnostic Security Association, clients include an extension of type "ta_sa" in the extended client hello ({{sec:ext-cli}}).
 Servers that receive an extended hello containing a "ta_sa" extension MAY agree to use a Transport Agnostic Security Association by including an extension of type "ta_sa" in the extended server hello ({{sec:srv-ext}}).

-In both server and client agree, the DTLSCiphertext format does change after the DTLS connection state is updated; i.e., for the sending side, after the ChangeCipherSpec message is sent.
-For the receiving sides, after the ChangeCipherSpec is received.
+If both server and client agree, the DTLSCiphertext format does change after the DTLS connection state is updated; i.e.: for the sending side, after the ChangeCipherSpec message is sent, for the receiving sides, after the ChangeCipherSpec is received.

 The DTLSCiphertext format is changed for both the client and the server.
 However, only a client can initiate a switch to an unused 'cid' value; a server MUST utilize the same value seen on the last valid message received by the client.
 A server which receives a 'cid' value which is not expected (e.g., a value outside its advertised window) MAY ignore the packet.